Last modified: Aug 14, 2024

 More Complex Control: Induction motors require complex control algorithms to achieve optimal performance, including control of motor speed, torque, and power factor, which can require sophisticated power electronics and control systems.

-Higher Weight and Size: Induction motors may be larger and heavier compared to some other motor types, which can impact vehicle weight and packaging considerations.
+Higher Weight and Size: Induction motors may be larger and heavier compared to some other motor types, impacting vehicle weight and packaging considerations.

 Most sold EVs globaly